Artesians/TCL/evidence/characters/anemo/kazuha.md

 * Infusion priority order is [Pyro](https://imgur.com/a/3FsxwG9) > [Hydro > Electro](https://imgur.com/a/3tFexju) > [Cryo](https://imgur.com/a/CJ5feqy).  - HappyGL\#0523

 ### Ascension Mechanics
-* Kazuha's 1st ascension passive applies aura before the plunge damage, allowing kazuha to swirl off of no aura on enemies. - [Vherax\#5321](https://i.imgur.com/7n0rlWE.mp4)
+* Kazuha's 1st ascension passive applies aura before the plunge damage, allowing kazuha to swirl off of no aura on enemies, but also adding the risk of not swirling if the applied aura reacts with an existing aura and removing. - [Vherax\#5321](https://i.imgur.com/7n0rlWE.mp4)
 * Kazuha's 4th ascension passive works off-field and only gives bonus damage on swirled elements. - [kingjohn23\#8694](https://youtu.be/3ryW4jG38y0)
 * Kazuha's 4th ascension passive overrides&refreshes buff each swirl. - [kol\#1593](https://youtu.be/-D8IMtMAt48)